 TIP: Wrap up any fresh pasta sheets you don’t use and freeze.
 Use within 3 months and defrost thoroughly before use.

 1. Take the fresh lasagne sheets and cut them in half creating 6 squares.
 Place in a saucepan and put to one side and pre-boil a kettle ready for later.

 2. De-stalk and roughly chop the mushrooms and put to one side.
 In a large saucepan or cooking pot add a tsp of Pomora truffle oil, the crushed garlic and the fresh thyme.
 Cook on a medium to high heat for one minute before adding the mushrooms (if it gets a bit hot, add a dash of water to prevent from burning).
 Sweat for 5 more minutes and season well with salt and pepper.
 Turn the heat down to medium.

 3. Once the mushrooms start to soften, add the spinach in handfuls of two.
 Mix in and allow to wilt before adding more handfuls.
 Cook for a further 5 minutes.
-Meanwhile, use this time to shave your parmesan.
+Meanwhile, use this time to shave your Italian hard cheese.
 Once all the spinach has wilted, season again with salt and pepper and give it a good mix.
 Take off the heat and put the lid on to keep warm.

 4. Boil the lasagne sheets in a saucepan for 3-4 minutes and then drain.
 Drizzle with a little bit of truffle oil and mix carefully with a spoon to prevent the sheets sticking together.